qgis/QGIS-Documentation/docs/training_manual/basic_map/vector_data.rst

 objects are.

 From the previous exercise, you should have the ``protected_areas`` layer loaded in your map.
-If its not loaded, then you can find the :file:`protected_areas.shp` ESRI Shapefile in directory :file:`exercise_data/shapefile`.
+If it is not loaded, then you can find the :file:`protected_areas.shp` ESRI Shapefile in directory :file:`exercise_data/shapefile`.

-The polygons representing the protected areas is the **spatial data**, but we can learn more about the protected areas by exploring the **attribute table**.
+The polygons representing the protected areas constitute the **spatial data**, but we can learn more about the protected areas by exploring the **attribute table**.

 #.
 In the :guilabel:`Layers` panel, click on the ``protected_areas`` layer to
    select it.